USS Indianapolis (CA-35): Rescue

-Many of the survivors were injured, and all suffered from lack of food and water (leading to dehydration and hypernatremia; some found rations, such as Spam and crackers, among the debris of the Indianapolis), exposure to the elements (dehydration from the hot sun during the day and hypothermia at night, as well as severe desquamation due to continued exposure to saltwater and bunker oil), and shark attacks, while some killed themselves.
+Many of the survivors were injured, and all suffered from lack of food and water (leading to dehydration and hypernatremia; some found rations, such as Spam and crackers, among the flotsam of Indianapolis), exposure to the elements (dehydration from the hot sun during the day and hypothermia at night, as well as severe desquamation due to continued exposure to saltwater and bunker oil), and shark attacks, while some killed themselves.
 Other survivors were found in various states of delirium or suffered from hallucinations.
-Only 316 of the nearly 900 men set adrift after the sinking survived.
+Only 316 of the 890 men set adrift after the sinking survived.
 Two of the rescued survivors, Robert Lee Shipman and Frederick Harrison, died in August 1945.

-Hundreds of sharks were drawn to the wreck by the noise of the explosions and the scent of blood in the water.
+Hundreds of sharks were apparently drawn to the wreck.
 After picking off the dead and wounded, they began attacking survivors.
 The number of deaths attributed to sharks ranges from a few dozen to 150.

-"Ocean of Fear", a 2007 episode of the Discovery Channel TV documentary series Shark Week, states that the sinking of Indianapolis resulted in the most shark attacks on humans in history, and attributes the attacks to the oceanic whitetip shark species.
+Ocean of Fear, a 2007 documentary film that was part of Discovery Channel's Shark Week, states that the sinking of Indianapolis resulted in the most shark attacks on humans in history, and attributes the attacks to the oceanic whitetip shark species.
 Tiger sharks may also have killed some sailors.
 The same show attributed most of the deaths on Indianapolis to exposure, salt poisoning, and thirst/dehydration, with the dead being dragged off by sharks.